What is backflow prevention?

 Application and registration of a backflow prevention device

-Backflow prevention is managed by your local council.
-For more information, contact:
+Backflow prevention devices can be installed to eliminate the risk of contamination.
+Application and registration of a backflow prevention device is managed by your local council.
+For more information, please contact:

 Moreton Bay Regional Council

 Backflow occurs because a condition exists in a water supply system that will cause back-siphonage or back-pressure.
 Back-siphonage can occur on a property through a vacuum created in the water supply system.

 An example of back-siphonage would be a pipeline breakage, undersized pipework or high withdrawal rates.
 Back-pressure can occur within properties when high pressure is generated downstream by pumps, thermal expansion or elevation.